Legend0804/Widgets-ONE-UI/README.md

 ## Color Scheme 6 : Foreground fetch 2 (fetches colors from wallpaper)
 ![Screenshot 2024-10-27 142404](https://github.com/user-attachments/assets/a77f772b-cae4-45e8-aea8-a533838cbfb1)

+## Instructions
+** Go to parent folder of skin : C:\Users\%Username%\Documents\Rainmeter\One UI.
+In this folder there is folder named @Resources.
+By editing few files you can change the look of the skin **
+### How to change size of widgets
+Open variables.inc file
+In the last line you'd see "Scale=0.9"
+Change the "0.9" with the size you like (0.8 to 1.5 are best resolutions) Refresh rainmeter

+### How to change weather location
+Again in variables.inc, you'd see "WeatherLocation" Just put in name of your place there.
+It works for almost every place

+### How to change color schemes
+In @Resources folder you'd see "colors.inc" file (don't touch it yet) In same @Resources folder, you'd see folder named "color schemes" In color schemes folder there are subfolder with different names representing color scheme In each subfolder there is "colors.inc" file
+Copy the file (please ** DO NOT ** change the name of the file) and paste it back into @Resources folder replacing original "colors.inc" file
+Then refresh rainmeter

 ## Please note :
 1. This theme slightly looks like Monterey by Creewik, but it is not.
 I didn't copy his code.
 I made my own skin
 2. I made this skin as hobby.
 It is not a commercial project.